networktocode/jdiff/docs/architecture.md

 | Stephen - This step may not be necessary at all?
 I would say this may come with more advanced use cases.
 Note: the extract data from json is specifically for getting keys and values from larger dictionaries to make it easier to compare and check specific parts/branches of the object.

-Next, define a json object as reference data, as well as a JMESPATH expression to extract the value wanted and pass them to `extract_data_from_json` method.
-Be aware! `jdiff` works with a customized version of JMESPATH.
+Next, define a JSON object as reference data, as well as a JMESPath expression to extract the values wanted and pass them to `extract_data_from_json` method.
+Be aware! `jdiff` works with a customized version of JMESPath.
 More on that [below](#customized-jmespath).

 ```python
 bgp_reference_state = "./pre/bgp.json"